 Urban Advantage (UA) elementary teachers: Use your UA vouchers to register for a School Group Guided Workshop.
 Learn more >

-Urban Advantage Garden Expeditions are designed for New York City middle school teachers.
-Teachers: turn your class field trip into a rich learning experience at Brooklyn Botanic Garden by redeeming a UA class visit voucher for one of our specialized UA Garden Expedition programs.Each UA Garden Expedition program includes the following:
+Urban Advantage Garden Expeditions are designed for New York City middle school students.
+Turn your class field trip into a rich learning experience at Brooklyn Botanic Garden by redeeming UA Class Visit vouchers for one of our specialized UA Garden Expeditions!Each UA Garden Expedition program includes the following:

 - Instructor-led introduction to the topic

 - Hands-on planting activity for students to take home

 - Special post-visit activities to extend Garden learning into the classroom

 - Plant Adaptations: Thriving in a Challenging Environment

 - Multiplying Plants: An Introduction to Asexual Reproduction

 Please call 718-623-7220 to register.
 The fee is one Urban Advantage (UA) voucher per class.

 School Group Guided Workshop: These guided school programs include topical interactive activities and tours (fee: $150).
 Learn more ›

 Self-guided tours: Bring your class for free when you register online at least two weeks in advance.
 Preregistered self-guided groups receive an admission pass for entry to the Garden grounds and Steinhardt Conservatory and priority admission to the School Lunch Area, open seasonally.
 Register for a self-guided tour ›